Clarifai/docs/docs/api-guide/workflows/common-workflows/auto-annotation-walkthrough.md

 Link the newly created concepts with concepts in the Clarifai/Main General model.

-Run the code below three times, once for each concept created previously.
-The concept IDs of the clarifai/main General models are the following:
+Run the code below three times; once for each concept created previously.
+The concept IDs of the Clarifai/Main General models are the following:

 * `ai_l8TKp2h5` - the people concept,
 * `ai_dxSG2s86` - the man concept,